markusmoenig/Eldiron/docs/docs/creator/actions.md

 * `curve_mode`: `Line` or `Arc`.
 * `curve_amount`: curve strength.
 Positive and negative values bend the arc in opposite directions.

-### Surface Noise

-Apply procedural surface noise to the selected direct 3D geometry faces.
-The action exposes a **NOISE** HUD material slot; use the Tiles dock or the Palette dock's Art Palette controls to assign or clear that slot before applying the action.

-The noise is stored on each selected face and uses object/world-space coordinates for evaluation, so adjoining faces with matching noise settings can continue around corners instead of restarting per face.

-Options:

-* **NOISE material slot**: tile or palette color used as the noise material.
-* Empty **NOISE** slot: clears noise from the selected faces.
-* `scale`: noise frequency; higher values create finer detail.
-* `amount`: blend strength between the base face material and the noise material.
-* `seed`: deterministic noise seed.

 ### Toggle Editing Geometry